wlsf82/protractor-helper/docs/EXAMPLES.md

 ## waitForElementPresence

+> Note: The `errorMessage` argument will no longer be used in version 4.0.0.
+More info [here](www.npmjs.com/package/protractor-helper#preparation-to-next-major-version).

 | 1 mandatory argument |            2 optional arguments            |
 | :------------------: | :----------------------------------------: |
 |    `htmlElement`     | `timeoutInMilliseconds` and `errorMessage` |